Yannaubineau/DataSnake/README.md

 ## BE CAREFUL : POTENTIAL RISK OF EPILEPSY

-The console might flicker as the program clears the last output each time, so be careful using this game
+The console might flicker as the program clears the last output each time, so be careful playing this game.